 In Georgia, most vehicle theft offenses carry the possibility of felony penalties.
 This article will cover the crimes and penalties for vehicle theft, unlawful entry into a vehicle, vehicle hijacking (carjacking), and joyriding.

-Stealing a motor vehicle falls under Georgia's theft by taking law, which makes it a crime to unlawfully take or appropriate another's property, with the intent to deprive the owner of their property.
-In this case, the property is a vehicle.
+Stealing a motor vehicle or its parts falls under Georgia's theft by taking law, which makes it a crime to unlawfully take or appropriate another's property, intending to deprive the owner of their property.
+It's also theft to knowingly receive or possess a stolen vehicle or vehicle parts.
+Georgia penalizes theft based on the value of the property stolen.

-The following penalties apply to vehicle theft.
+Penalties.
+The following penalties apply to vehicle thefts.

 (Ga.
-Code §§ 16-8-2, 16-8-4, 16-8-12, 17-10-3 (2020).)
+Code §§ 16-8-2, 16-8-4, 16-8-12, 17-10-3 (2025).)

 In Georgia, the crime of joyriding can also be punished under the theft by taking statute.
 As noted above, a person commits theft by unlawfully taking or appropriating a vehicle with intent to "deprive" the owner of their vehicle.
 The law defines "deprive" as withholding another's property permanently or temporarily without justification.
 So, even if a person intends to return the car or ditch it somewhere, it's still considered theft under Georgia's laws.
 The same penalties apply as those listed above.

 (Ga.
-Code §§ 16-8-1, 16-8-2 (2020); Sorrells v.
+Code §§ 16-8-1, 16-8-2 (2025); Sorrells v.
 State, 267 Ga.
-236 (1996).))
+236 (1996).)

 An unlawful entry doesn't need to involve breaking in (which could result in additional property damage charges).
 The person only needs to enter the car intending to commit a theft or felony, such as someone going through a parking lot and checking for unlocked car doors and valuable electronics to steal.